 TEACHING PHILOSOPHY

-My teaching style implements the heuristic approach.
+Ideally, my teaching style implements the heuristic approach.
 As the Ancient Greek term for “discovery” [εὕρεσις (heuresis)] implies, my conception of teaching emphasizes self-discovery.
-As a mentor, I recognize and adjust to the needs of students and influence them to explore what they can do in a given situation.
-The discovery process is punctuated through experimentation and group discussions, as well as traditional methods incorporating handouts, slide presentations, examples, and demonstrations.
-Because my method centers around self-discovery, I believe in a perennialist system, where basic principles take precedence.
+Nonetheless, as a mentor, I try to recognize and adjust to the diverse needs of individual students, and sometimes heuresis does not work, and a more strictly guided approach is preferable.
+In music, the discovery process is punctuated through time consuming practice, experimentation, and discussion.
+I believe in a perennialist system, where basic principles take precedence.
+Students can individually realize underlying concepts, and then build essential skills in their field of study while keeping those ideas in mind.

 Printmaker and poet MaryAnn L. Miller delivered an enlightening and educational presentation for my Humanities Appreciation class on September 13, 2016.
 Miller read from her book of poems “Locus Mentis” and presented the work “FUBAR” that was created in collaboration with poet J.C.
 Todd.
 Miller also discussed her most recent work in progress at Ragdale, an artist retreat in Lake Forest, IL.